ms-iot/remote-wiring/README.md

 The wrapper does not change or add functionality, it only provides parameter smoothing (i.e. `char *` -> `String`) and paradigm translation (i.e. `callbacks` -> `events`).
 This layer is completely independent from the RemoteWiring layer above it, so it can be used as a fully-functional Firmata implementation!

 ###ArduinoStream
 ArduinoStream is the transport layer, which provides the physical communication between applications and the Arduino device.
-IArduinoStream is the interface which defines the requirements of a communication stream between the Arduino and the application itself.
+IStream is the interface which defines the requirements of a communication stream between the Arduino and the application itself.
 Currently, this is implemented in the default library with the `BluetoothSerial` class as well as `USBSerial` for wired connections on Windows 10.
 There are five functions which need to be implemented should you choose to extend the capabilities of the library with other communication methods.
 These functions MUST be guaranteed to be synchronous operations in order to be consumed by the Firmata layer.

 - `begin(int, char)` -> `void` -- initializes the stream
 - `end(void)` -> `void` -- finalizes the stream